Cooking in The Keys

 • Add the potatoes to the bowl.
 Toss them with a rubber spatula to evenly coat them with seasoning.

-Mixing potatoes in a bowl.
+Mixing Yukon Gold potatoes in a bowl.

 • Turn all of the potatoes cut side down on the baking sheet, leaving room between each piece for air to circulate.

-Golden potatoes on a sheet pan.
+Yukon Gold potatoes on a sheet pan before baking.

 • Roast the potatoes for 30-40 minutes or until they are all golden brown on the cut side.
 There is no need to toss them while they're roasting.